ZooTools/email-spell-checker/README.md

 [![Issues][issues-img]][issues-url]
 [![Commitizen Friendly][commitizen-img]][commitizen-url]

-<b>Email Spell Checker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.
+<b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.

 At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with _email-spell-checker_ and it helped us to reducing bounced emails by 30%.